hagemt/net-pet-feeder/README.md

 ### Wait, what is this?

-> He took his defunct Petnet SmartFeeder, wired the motor to a relay board, then did some magic with a Raspberry Pi.
+> He took his defunct Petnet SmartFeeder, wired the motor to a relay board, then did basic magic with Raspberry Pi.

-You'll need to figure out the hardware stuff on your own, or read my bad code to understand which pin(s) to pick.
+You'll need to figure out some hardware stuff on your own, or read my bad code to understand which pin(s) to pick.

 In all seriousness, this project is full of cheap hacks; it was fun though.
-No, I won't post URL to feed my cat.
+No, I won't post URLs to feed my cat.

 * There is a (dumb) front-end for the script.
 * There are cron jobs to run on the Raspberry Pi.